SvenLieber/website/content/en/newsletter/_index.md

   preview_only: true
 ---

-Get the latest updates, interesting links or reviews about the following **every Tuesday** directly into your inbox!
+Get the latest updates, interesting links or reviews about the following **every other Tuesday** directly into your inbox!
 * updates of my work at the Royal Library of Belgium, programming, ...
 * FAIR data, Open Data, Open Science, ...
 * Knowledge Graphs, Linked Data, Ontologies, ...
 * (Belgian) Cultural Heritage, Digital Humanities, ...

-Here you can **subscribe for free** to get my weekly Newsletter.
+Here you can **subscribe for free** to get my bi-weekly Newsletter.

 <iframe src="https://fairdata.substack.com/embed" width="100%" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>